deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Feature stores
 ==============

-Feature stores are resources that provide access to stored features.
+Feature stores are workspace resources that provide access to stored features.
 The two most common use cases for feature stores are:

 * Accessing via WFS
 * Providing of data for feature layers

 The remainder of this chapter describes some relevant terms and the feature store configuration files in detail.
-You can access this configuration level by clicking on the **feature stores** link in the administration console.
-The configuration files are located in the **datasources/feature/** subdirectory of the active deegree workspace directory.
+You can access this configuration level by clicking the **feature stores** link in the administration console.
+The configuration files are located in subdirectory ``datasources/feature/`` of the active deegree workspace directory.

 .. figure:: images/workspace-overview-feature.png
    :figwidth: 80%